 The potential of artificial intelligence (AI) in improving business processes and performance is no news.
-From predicting customer behavior and buying patterns and optimizing supply chains to personalizing shopping experiences and understanding your workforce, there are dozens of examples of companies in various industries leveraging AI for optimizing their profitability and output.
+From predicting customer behavior and buying patterns and optimizing supply chains to personalizing shopping experiences and understanding your workforce, there are dozens of examples of companies in various industries leveraging AI for optimizing their profitability and output thanks to AI adoption.

 However, jumping the AI bandwagon isn’t quite as straightforward as you’d like.
 Like many other forward-thinking and growing companies, if you’re considering a full-scale AI adoption into your business processes, then here are four core tips that will help you in the process.

 [Related article: Why You Should Attend a Virtual Expo]

 Just as cloud-based subscription software is changing how businesses operate, AI has the ability to revamp many business processes, but, with such major change, everyone needs to be on board.
 Having leadership buy-in is pivotal for successful AI adoption.

 In essence, the more involved the top-level executives are in the adoption of AI, the better the odds of effective company-wide adoption.